Independent Animation News

 Top 5 animated feature films of 2011

-The New York Film Critics did not give a single award for an animated film, and the NY critic Marshall Fine defends his choice by saying that the animated films of 2011 were more animated than films with an engaging narrative.
+The New York Film Critics did not give a single award to an animated film, and NY critic Marshall Fine defends his choice by saying that the animated films of 2011 were more engaging than live-action films.

 2011 was certainly a year for wondering about the meaning and definition of animation.
 Spielberg and his exquisite job at The Adventures of Tintin (at our no. 6, alas :) brought back questions whether motion-capture is worthy of the name 'animation' (some years ago, Richard Linklater's rotoscope phillosophical tale Waking Life was not esteemed animated enough), and similar questions were raised about Happy Feet Two.

-So, maybe 2011 was a mediocre year for US animated films (think of the lame sequels), yet it was a fine time for animated features in general.
-Excluding hybrids of live-action and animation (The Smurfs, The Muppets), and two films which did not have the chance to see (Le Chat du Rabbin, Tatsumi), here is our top-5 list in reverse order.
+So, perhaps 2011 was a mediocre year for US animated films (consider the lackluster sequels), yet it was a fine time for animated features in general.
+Excluding hybrids of live-action and animation (The Smurfs, The Muppets), and two films that did not have the chance to be seen (Le Chat du Rabbin, Tatsumi), here is our top-5 list in reverse order.

-3. Wrinkles (Arrugas la Pelicula, Spain): How often do you see a feature animated film on Alzheimer?
-The originality of the script, though, is not exhausted into easy compassion.
-Ignacio Ferreras directs a film (based on Paco Roca's novel) about an elderly house and the treatment of Alzheimer with dignity, humanity, and even comic glimpses.
-With its simple yet elegant drawings, Wrinkles makes you care and understand a little bit more about aging.
+3. Wrinkles (Arrugas la Pelicula, Spain): How often do you see a feature animated film on Alzheimer's?
+The originality of the script, though, is not exhausted by easy compassion.
+Ignacio Ferreras directs a film (based on Paco Roca's novel) about an elderly house and the dignified treatment of Alzheimer's, with humanity and even comic glimpses.
+With its simple yet elegant drawings, Wrinkles makes you care about and understand aging a little bit more.

-2. A cat in Paris (Une Vie de Chat, Folimage, France): The novelty in this exquisite police thriller is that cat does exactly what all cat do -nothing more and nothing less.
-Jean-Loup Felicioli and Alain Gagnol direct a story of a girl and her cat who both get involved in a extremely well narrated, 65-minute night adventure in Paris.
+2. A Cat in Paris (Une Vie de Chat, Folimage, France): The novelty in this exquisite police thriller is that the cat does exactly what all cats do -nothing more and nothing less.
+Jean-Loup Felicioli and Alain Gagnol direct a story about a girl and her cat, who both get involved in a highly well-narrated, 65-minute nighttime adventure in Paris.
 The broad visual outlines only heighten the sense of suspense, whereas the final Notre Dame scene recalls Hitchcock.
 A cat in Paris only mesmerizes.
+Film Review

 1. Chico & Rita (CinemaNX, Spain).
 Javier Mariscal & Fernando Trueba present a musical fantasy in pre-Castro Cuba.
-Even though Chico & Rita reworks elements of A star is born (two musicians fell in love and face their respective rise and fall) and profits a lot from the music of Bebo Valdés, the genuine feeling of human touch that their story exudes is enough to keep you begging for more.
-Sumptuous in its visual form, Chico & Rita does not afraid to cross the path from love to lust and despair, being enchanting throughout.
+Even though Chico & Rita reworks elements of A Star Is Born (two musicians fall in love and face their respective rise and fall), and profits greatly from the music of Bebo Valdés, the genuine feeling of human touch that their story exudes is enough to keep you begging for more.
+Sumptuous in its visual form, Chico & Rita does not hesitate to traverse the path from love to lust and despair, remaining enchanting throughout.
+Film Review

 Related Articles